Good Works in the Eyes of God

 Titus 3:14, NKJV “And let our people also learn to maintain good works, to meet urgent needs, that they may not be unfruitful.”

-Every aspect of our thinking and conduct before God.
-Not only caring for the poor, but behaving in a godly way toward your employer.
+Good works is not only caring for the poor, but behaving in a godly way toward your employer.
 Not only giving to the work and ministry of the church, but truly loving those within it.
 Not only distributing Bibles to those who have none, but seeking to understand, believe, and live everything that is between the covers yourself.

 Good works are an integral part of God’s eternal plan, and therefore they are our highest responsibility.